LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

       -checked::boolean= ?\
    )

-   Adds a check box to a form.
+   Adds a checkbox to a form.
 Requires the first parameter to specify the name of the checkbox, and the second parameter to specify the value for the checkbox.
 An optional ``-checked`` parameter specifies that the checkbox is checked by default.